amcpherson/destruct/README.md

 ### Installing from conda

-The recommended method of installation for destruct is using `conda`.
+The recommended method of installation for destruct is using a combination of `conda` and pip.
 First install [anaconda python](https://store.continuum.io/cshop/anaconda/) from the continuum website.
-Then add my channel, and the bioconda channel, and install destruct as follows.
+Then add my channel, and the bioconda channel, and install the destruct command line utils as follows.

     conda config --add channels https://conda.anaconda.org/dranew
     conda config --add channels 'bioconda'
     conda install destruct

+Then install all command line dependencies with conda:

+    conda install openssl=1.0
+    conda install bowtie dwgsim bwa samtools

+Finally, install the destruct python package with pip:

+    pip install ngs-destruct

 ### Installing from source